albertllousas/hexagonal-workshop/workshop_steps/hexagonal/4_breaking_change.md

 Where do we start?

-Preparing the code with hexa, following the same thing as the previous step, we will create a port in our domain:
+Follow the same thing as the previous step:

-1. Create an interface `UserFetcher` and the `User` in the same file `src/main/kotlin/hexagonal/domain/UserFetcher.kt` that will be responsible for fetching the user data.
+1. Create an interface `UserFetcher` (outbound port) and the `User` in the same file `src/main/kotlin/hexagonal/domain/UserFetcher.kt` that will be responsible for fetching the user data.
 ```kotlin
 interface UserFetcher {
     fun fetchUser(id: UUID): User